Nyongbyon Nuclear Scientific Research Center: 2009 resumption of reprocessing

-Light water reactor development
+Light water reactor

 In 2009, North Korea announced its intention to build an indigenous experimental light water reactor (LWR) and the uranium enrichment technology to provide its nuclear fuel.
 In 2010, a 2,000 gas centrifuge uranium enrichment plant to produce low enriched uranium (LEU) fuel began operating, and construction started on the experimental 25 to 30 MWe LWR, with a target operation date for the reactor of 2012.

 In November 2011, satellite imagery indicated that the LWR construction was progressing rapidly, with the concrete structures largely completed.
 The LWR is being built on the site of the demolished cooling tower of the experimental Magnox reactor.
 Following the building of this experimental LWR, North Korea intends to build larger LWRs for electricity generation.
 Initial estimates were that the reactor would be put into operation in 2013, but the reactor was not externally complete until 2016.

 In 2017, several activities were noted involving construction, a dam was built to provide sufficient amount of water for cooling system, a switchyard and connections to transmission line were made along with facilities presumably used for maintenance and repair.
 Activity that suggests components were being transferred to the building were noted too.
 In 2018, it was believed that the preliminary testing of the reactor had started and that the reactor would begin to operate 2018 or 2019.
 The reactor is linked to the power grid, with an expected output is 25 to 30 megawatts, enough to supply electricity for about 50,000 inhabitants.

 As of May 2024, intermittent cooling water flows indicate pre-operational tests are probably being conducted.

+According to the IAEA, the reactor ran intermittently for nearly two years up to August 2025, running 70% of the time from August 2024 to August 2025 though unlikely at full power.
+It is estimated the reactor at full power could produce around 20 kilograms of plutonium per year, though it is not clear whether the fuel will be reprocessed.
+The Institute for Science and International Security (ISIS) assessed that operation of reactor was resumed in November 2025.